RohenWong/DeepLearning-augmentation-on-MRI/README.md

 ## Notebooks

-There are four notebooks, written and run (in order) on Google Collab:
+There are four notebooks, written (in order) on Google Collab (Python 3.8.10):

 1. `ISPY_processing.ipynb` processes the 3D NIFTI images.
 The processing is summarised in **Fig 1**.
 The end result are NumPy arrays representing 2D axial slices of the images.
 These arrays are then loaded into Pytorch DataLoaders.